Skip Navigation

 The Puerto Rican flag consists of 5 alternate red and white stripes.
 On the left of the flag is a single white five-pointed star resting in a blue triangle.

-In 1952 when Puerto Rico became a commonwealth, the flag was officially adopted, but it symbolism was altered to distance the flag from its history, along the blue, it was changed to a darker tone to make it similar to the American flag.
+It was not until July 25, 1952, when Puerto Rico became a Commonwealth that the flag was officially adopted as the national flag, but it symbolism was altered to distance the flag from its history, along the blue, it was changed to a darker tone to make it similar to the American flag.

 The symbolism is explained thus.
 The white star stands for the Commonwealth of Puerto Rico while the three sides of the equilateral triangle together represent the three branches of the Republican government (executive, legislative and judicial branches).
 The three red strips symbolize the blood that feeds those parts of the government.
 The two white stripes symbolizing the rights of man and the freedom of the individual, are a perpetual reminder of the need for vigilance of a democratic government is to be preserved.